 Black Women’s Dialogue

 A monthly discussion about issues affecting Black women.
 This includes the intersection of race, gender, femininity, sexuality, culture, economics and other identities.
-In collaboration with the Counseling Center at Georgia State University.
+In collaboration with the Counseling Center.

 Hot Wings Hot Topics

 Hot Wings Hot Topics is a bi-weekly discussion for faculty, staff and students to engage in hot topic conversations.
 Conversations are held the first and third Mondays of each month.